AdamYuCheng/Machine-Learning/README.md

   Training and comparing different linear regression models' performance and some strategies of finding the best regression model

 3. Logistic Regression
-  Basic practice how to use logistic regression from sklearn library
+  Basically show how to use logistic regression from sklearn library

 4. Decision Tree
-  Basic practice how to use decision tree from sklearn library
+  Basically show how to use decision tree from sklearn library

 5. Clustering
-  Basic practice how to use clustering from sklearn library
+  Basically show how to use clustering from sklearn library

 6. Taiwan ETF Prediction
   Use gradient boosting regressor model to predict the ETF price